REG 08.00.02 - Computer Use Regulation

 4.3.
 While University employees may post messages to newsgroups, blogs, chatrooms or other Internet resources dedicated to advertising, the messages may not refer readers to a University telephone number or university e-mail address.

 4.4.
-University computer account holders may not "broadcast" e-mail messages without prior approval from the Chancellor, Provost, Vice Chancellor for Finance and Business, Vice Chancellor for Information Technology or their designees.
+University computer account holders may not "broadcast" e-mail messages without prior approval from the Chancellor, Provost, Vice Chancellor for Finance and Administration, Vice Chancellor for Information Technology or their designees.
 "Broadcast" means transmission of an unsolicited message to a significant number of computer accounts on a University server or servers; the intent is to prevent mass mailings from tying up employee time and computer resources.
 The use of e-mails by university units to reach their constituency will not be considered “broadcast” e-mail under this section.
 The use of authorized university e-mail lists for their intended purpose will not be considered “broadcast” e-mail under this section.

 4.5.
 Registered marks of the University as designated by the NCSU Trademark Licensing Office may be used in the Web sites of University computer account holders on the conditions that (a) they are not used for or related to private profit or commercial purposes, and (b) they do not mislead or confuse viewers as to whether the Web page is University-sponsored.